victorgarciaesgi/nuxt-typed-router/README.md

 ## Provide a type safe router to Nuxt with auto-generated typed definitions for route names and autocompletion for route params

-- Provides types check and autocomplete to `NuxtLink`
+- `NuxtLink` route autocomplete and params type-check
-  - Provides types check for `useRouter` and `useRoute`
+- `useRouter` and `useRoute`  route autocomplete and params type-check
-  - Supports routes defined in `config.extendRoutes`
 - Supports optional params and catchAll routes
 - Infer route params based on route name
+- Supports routes defined in `config.extendRoutes`

 <br/>